gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 ## MCM Conformance in CHPL_COMM=ofi

 This describes how the libfabric-based comm layer arranges to conform to the Chapel Memory Consistency Model (MCM).
-In outline form it follows the structure of the *Program Order* and *Memory Order* sections of the **Memory Consistency Model** chapter of the Chapel spec.
+It quotes the *Program Order* and *Memory Order* sections of the **Memory Consistency Model** chapter of the Chapel spec, and after each clause in the *Memory Order* section, add text describing what the implementation does to meet that clause.

-Caveat: the comm layer currently does not make any purposeful attempt to conform to the MCM when atomic operations are done natively, using RMA.
-It only does so when atomic operations are done using Active Messages (AMs).
+Caveat: the comm layer currently does not yet make a purposeful attempt to conform to the MCM when atomic operations are done natively, using RMA.
+It only does so when atomic operations are implemented using Active Messages (AMs).

 ### Program Order